 What does it take to have a strong relationship?
 Why do some people have a healthy and beautiful relationship while other people seem miserable?

-Here’s what I’ve learned, after everything my husband and I have been through together.
-I share this with you, and hope it helps you navigate the waters of your relationship.
+Here’s what I’ve learned, over the past 25 years, with everything my husband and I have been through together.
+I share this with you, and hope it helps you navigate the waters of your own relationship.

 Here are 25 tips to help you strengthen your relationship: